Planetary-Computers/autotab-starter/README.md

 ### Recording an automation

 To record a new automation, run `autotab record`.
 You can optionally add a `--agent <agent_name>` argument.
-This will launch a Chrome session controlled by Selenium and then log you in to Google and open the autotab extension in the sidepanel.
+This will launch a Chromium session controlled by Selenium and then log you in to Google and open the autotab extension in the sidepanel.

 If the sidepanel does not open, type `Command - Shift - Y` to open the sidepanel.